Where we operate

 Rio Negro Region, Amazonas @Giorgio Palmera Rio Negro Region, Amazonas @Giorgio Palmera Rio Negro Region, Amazonas @Giorgio Palmera

-people of Rio Negro
+People of the Rio Negro

-From dir. to left: José Pedrosa (Tukano), Arlindo Moura (Tukano), José Campos (Desana), Rosivaldo Miranda (Pira-tapuya) and Vilmar Azevedo (Tukano), AIMAs and interested parties training in the use of tablet during the beginning of the research to monitor the climate and environment @Edilson Ovo Villegas Ramos / Rio Negro Indigenous Communicators Network Claudia Baniwa making beiju in Alto Rio Içana @Pedro Martinelli / ISA Buriti collection at the head of the açaí stream @Edilson Ovo Villegas Ramos / Rio Negro Indigenous Communicators Network
+From right to left: José Pedrosa (Tukano), Arlindo Moura (Tukano), José Campos (Desana), Rosivaldo Miranda (Pira-tapuya) and Vilmar Azevedo (Tukano), AIMAs and interested parties training in the use of tablets during the start of research to monitor the climate and the environment @Edilson Ovo Villegas Ramos / Indigenous Communicators Network of the Rio Negro Claudia Baniwa making beiju in the Upper Içana River @Pedro Martinelli / ISA Collecting buriti palm at the headwaters of the açaí stream @Edilson Ovo Villegas Ramos / Indigenous Communicators Network of the Rio Negro

-A Baniwa child plays with his dog in the Canadá community, in the Alto Rio Negro Indigenous Land (AM), near the Ayari River @Carol Quintanilha / ISA A Baniwa girl carries dishes in the Canadá community, near the Ayari River, in the Alto Rio Negro Indigenous Land (AM) @Carol Quintanilha / ISA Moisés Brazão, master of Japurutu, participates in a dance during the inauguration of the water supply system powered by hydraulic ram, in the Santa Isabel community, located in the Alto Rio Negro Indigenous Land (AM), close to the Ayari River @Carol Quintanilha / ISA
+Baniwa child plays with her dog in the Canadá community, in the Alto Rio Negro Indigenous Land (AM), near the Ayari River @Carol Quintanilha / ISA Baniwa girl carries dishes in the Canadá community, near the Ayari River, in the Alto Rio Negro Indigenous Land (AM) @Carol Quintanilha / ISA Moisés Brazão, master of Japurutu, participates in a dance during the inauguration of the water supply system powered by hydraulic ram, in the Santa Isabel community, located in the Alto Rio Negro Indigenous Land (AM), close to the Ayari River @Carol Quintanilha / ISA

-Shall we continue together writing this story?
+Shall we continue writing this story together?

 DONATE

-images of Xingu
+Images of Xingu

-people of Xingu
+People of the Xingu

-Shall we continue together writing this story?
+Shall we continue writing this story together?

 DONATE

-images of Ribeira Valley
+Images of Ribeira Valley

-Crafts in the mud house, Quilombo de Ivaporunduva @Loiro Cunha / ISA Edmilson Prado’s house, in Jureia in the Rio Verde region – declared a Natural Heritage Site and Biosphere Reserve by Unesco –, in the heart of the Juréia-Itatins Ecological Station, between the mouth of the Una River and the Jureia Massif Ribeira River, Quilombo de Ivaporunduva, in the Ribeira Valley (SP) @Loiro Cunha / ISA
+Crafts in the mud house, Quilombo de Ivaporunduva @Loiro Cunha / ISA Edmilson Prado's house, in Jureia in the Rio Verde region – declared a Natural Heritage Site and Biosphere Reserve by UNESCO –, in the heart of the Juréia-Itatins Ecological Station, between the mouth of the Una River and the Jureia Massif Ribeira River, Quilombo of Ivaporunduva, in the Ribeira Valley (SP) @Loiro Cunha / ISA

-Quilombo de Ivaporunduva and the river Ribeira de Iguape @Loiro Cunha / ISA Varadouro, stretch of the Ribeira de Iguape river where the PCH Itaóca project is located @Junior Petar Wooden house in Quilombo de Ivaporunduva @Loiro Cunha / ISA
+Quilombo de Ivaporunduva and the Ribeira de Iguape river @Loiro Cunha / ISA Varadouro, stretch of the Ribeira de Iguape river where the Itaóca PCH project is located @Junior Petar A wattle and daub house in the Quilombo of Ivaporunduva @Loiro Cunha / ISA

-people of Ribeira Valley
+People of the Ribeira Valley

-Neire Alves da Silva, from Quilombo Ivaporunduva, with her daughter Ana Julia Alves Pupo in her arms, in the campaign "It's time for the roça", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola gardens.
-The launch of the campaign took place during the 11th Seeds and Seedlings Exchange Fair of the Quilombola Communities of Vale do Ribeira, Eldorado @Claudio Tavares / ISA Heloisa de França Dias with her daughter Crislaine Gabrielle de França e Silva, from Quilombo São Pedro, in the campaign "It's time for the roça", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola gardens.
-The launch of the campaign took place during the 11th Seeds and Seedlings Exchange Fair of the Quilombola Communities of Vale do Ribeira, Eldorado @Claudio Tavares / ISA Vanilda Donato dos Santos and Vandir dos Santos with their daughters (from left to right) Ana Paula Donato dos Santos, Ana Beatriz Donato dos Santos and Ana Laura Donato dos Santos, from Quilombo Porto Velho, in the campaign "It's time for the countryside", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola swiddens @Clau
+Neire Alves da Silva, of the Ivaporunduva Quilombo, with her daughter Ana Julia Alves Pupo on her lap, during the "It's Time for the Farm" campaign, which aimed to pressure the São Paulo government to issue licenses for traditional quilombola farms.
+The campaign was launched during the 11th Traditional Seed and Seedling Exchange Fair of the Quilombola Communities of the Ribeira Valley, Eldorado. @Claudio Tavares / ISA Heloisa de França Dias with her daughter Crislaine Gabrielle de França e Silva, from Quilombo São Pedro, in the "It's Time for the Farm" campaign, which aimed to pressure the São Paulo government to issue licenses for traditional quilombola farms.
+The campaign was launched during the 11th Traditional Seed and Seedling Exchange Fair of the Quilombola Communities of Vale do Ribeira, Eldorado. @Claudio Tavares / ISA Vanilda Donato dos Santos and Vandir dos Santos with their daughters (from left to right) Ana Paula Donato dos Santos, Ana Beatriz Donato dos Santos and Ana Laura Donato dos Santos, from Quilombo Porto Velho, in the campaign "It's time for the farm", which aimed to pressure the government of São Paulo to issue licenses for traditional quilombola farms @Clau

-Shall we continue together writing this story?
+Shall we continue writing this story together?

 DONATE

-images of Amazon
+Images of Amazon

-people of Amazon
+People of Amazon

 Mokaiahipe Community, Xitei region, Yanomami Indigenous Land @Lucas Lima / ISA